egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 lang: en
 private: False

-It would seem like a good thing for administrators of an enterprise or their homelab to set up DNSSEC for their private subnets or even private top-level domain names.
+It would seem like a good thing for administrators of private LAN (e.g., an enterprise or a homelab) to set up DNSSEC for their private subnets or even private top-level domain names.

-But the story of DNSSEC is that this concept far from deployable and does not bode well for its struggling but continuing adoption rate of DNSSEC.
+But the story of DNSSEC for private LAN uses is that this concept is far from deployable and does not bode well for its struggling but continuing adoption rate of DNSSEC.

 In 2017 and 2018, the DNSSEC adoption rate measured by APNIC.NET actually [declined](https://blog.apnic.net/2019/03/14/the-state-of-dnssec-validation/).
-Althou, its adoption rate is still slowly climbing, but still way [too slow](https://blog.apnic.net/2020/03/02/dnssec-validation-revisited/).
+Although, its adoption rate is still slowly climbing, but still way [too slow](https://blog.apnic.net/2020/03/02/dnssec-validation-revisited/).

-Even Tony Finch and Evan Hunts discussed this ['private local DNSSEC'](https://fanf.dreamwidth.org/125531.html) for enterprise (and implicitly last-mile use such as HomeLab) usages.
+Even Tony Finch and Evan Hunts discussed this ['private local DNSSEC'](https://fanf.dreamwidth.org/125531.html) for enterprise (and implicitly last-mile use such as HomeLab) usage.

 Here is a good recap of what Tony (and most of us) wanted: